 3 Amount does not reflect net expenses incurred by investment companies in which the Fund may invest.

-- 4 The net expense ratio is calculated without reduction for expense offset arrangements.
-The net expense ratio was 1.79% for the year ended December 31, 2016, after taking into account these expense reductions. - 5 This expense decrease is reflected in both the net expense and the net investment income ratios shown above.
+4 This expense decrease is reflected in both the net expense and the net investment income ratios shown above.
 Amount does not reflect expense waiver/ reimbursement recorded by investment companies in which the Fund may invest.